-1 The key developments that have had impact on transformation discourses and transformation related activity in the higher education sector and at Rhodes University, from 2015, are the Rhodes Must Fall, Fees Must Fall and the Anti-Rape student protests.
+&lt;sup>1 The key developments that have had impact on transformation discourses and transformation related activity in the higher education sector and at Rhodes University, from 2015, are the Rhodes Must Fall, Fees Must Fall and the Anti-Rape student protests.

-$^{^{2}}$ By inclusiveness here is meant the construction of a culture that has no marginalized demographic groups rather than the accommodating of difference from a normative group position.
+$^{2}$ By inclusiveness here is meant the construction of a culture that has no marginalized demographic groups rather than the accommodating of difference from a normative group position.

-3 The debate on the future of the name of the institution was again brought to the foreground by students during the protests.
+&lt;sup>3 The debate on the future of the name of the institution was again brought to the foreground by students during the protests.

-The minutes of the meeting of the 5th of May 2016, state that the Council determined that the summit would be "a start of a process of engagement..."
-(Rhodes University Council, 2016).
-Given the fact that there have been a number of institution wide stakeholder gatherings, some planned by the institution's leadership and some called for by students and other stakeholders, that were convened for the purposes of discussing and formulating actions to be taken in the pursuit of the institution's transformation goals prior to May 20164, the use of the phrase "start of a process of engagement" communicates a desire for a process of engagement that would, in evolvement, duration and outcomes, be qualitatively different from previous engagements.
+and formulating actions to be taken in the pursuit of the institution's transformation goals prior to May 2016, the use of the phrase "start of a process of engagement" communicates a desire for a process of engagement that would, in evolvement, duration and outcomes, be qualitatively different from previous engagements.
 The difference would lie chiefly in the scope of inclusion of stakeholders, in the manner of engagement between stakeholders, and in the planned continuity of stakeholder engagement on issues of transformation with the summit being the start of this process.